dmaulana/NerazzurriRSS/README.md

 2. signup / login to your account
 3. open menu tab.
 4. choose add content
-5. paste above link one by one.
+5. paste above links one by one.